 However, the Windows command prompt has limited scope for customization.
 While it is possible to make few customizations to the command prompt user interface, like, adding transparency, changing colors, etc., it still looks like the old DOS interface with the limited flexibility for customizing according to the user’s preference.
 Moreover, the command line interpreter application has very few choices for changing the font.
 The font selection is limited to few choices from 2 to 7 depending on the Windows version.

 While there is no direct provision to add custom fonts and change the fonts in the Windows Command prompt, you can however now add custom fonts to the Command Prompt by making use of the registry.

-In this article, we explain how to add the custom fonts to command prompt in Windows 10.
+In this article, we explain how to add the custom fonts to the command prompt in Windows 10.
 But before we start, it is important to note that the Windows command prompt can only support monospace fonts.
-Monospace fonts are fixed width font where the spacings and letters occupy the same width in contrast to the variable width fonts.
-It is worth mentioning that, monospace fonts are extremely useful for writing computer program source code.
-The character’s fixed width aids programmers to keep track of special character strings in the program code.
+Monospace fonts are fixed-width font where the spacings and letters occupy the same width in contrast to the variable width fonts.
+It is worth mentioning that, monospace fonts are extremely useful for writing the computer program source code.
+The character’s fixed-width aids programmers to keep track of special character strings in the program code.
 Once you have found the suitable monospace font, users can enable the custom fonts in Command Prompt by tweaking the Registry.
-Follow the below steps to add the custom fonts to command prompt.
+Follow the below steps to add the custom fonts to the command prompt.

 Find & install a suitable monospace font

 The Windows command prompt has mostly two choices for the font.
 It can be either Lucida or Raster.
 To add custom fonts, one must install a font on a system using web services like FontSquirrel, Google Fonts, and others.